christiancesar/my-university-oop/readme.md

 # Boilerplate Node Typescript
 This project is starter template for TypeScript.
 For personal projects and teaching, providing a minimum structure.
+Acess: https://github.com/christiancesar/christiancesar-boilerplate-node-typescript

 ```json
 //package.json